Tamang Panahon: Production and airing

 The show was held at the Philippine Arena in Bocaue, Bulacan, Philippines.

 During the October 17, 2015, episode of "Kalyeserye", Wally Bayola through his Lola Nidora character announced that the AlDub love team would meet at the Philippine Arena with no restrictions on October 24, 2015.
 He further explained that the special event, which Lola Nidora called "Tamang Panahon", was for a cause and 100% of the ticket sales would go to the construction of AlDub libraries that would benefit three elementary schools.

-In just minutes after the availability of the tickets for the "Tamang Panahon" event was announced, the website of the ticket provider, TicketWorld, crashed according to the posts of some netizens.
+In just minutes after the availability of the tickets for the "Tamang Panahon" or "Sa Tamang Panahon" event was announced, the website of the ticket provider, TicketWorld, crashed according to the posts of some netizens.
 Three hours later, TicketWorld said that ticket sales for the "Tamang Panahon" benefit concert broke records for first-day sales and the only available tickets were for the Level 4 prize zone.
 After three days, all tickets were sold out.

 On October 24, 2015, attendees were allowed to enter the venue, the Philippine Arena, at 6 am.
 At 10 am, a pre-show began, including front act performances and other activities that were hosted by Valeen Montenegro and Jerald Napoles.
 At 11:30 am, "Tamang Panahon" was shown live via GMA Network in the Philippines and was also beamed live via satellite in other countries such as the United States, Canada, and New Zealand.
 The live broadcast lasted for about three and a half hours without any commercial breaks.

 As with the rest of Eat Bulaga, "Tamang Panahon" was produced by TAPE Inc. with Antonio P. Tuviera as producer and Malou Choa-Fagar as the overall in-charge of production.
 It was directed by Poochie Rivera with all the regular crew and production team of Eat Bulaga! including Jenny Ferre as its creative head.
 This event was hosted by its regular hosts, including headliners Tito Sotto, Vic Sotto, and Joey de Leon as well as Ryan Agoncillo, Michael V., Allan K., Jimmy Santos, Anjo Yllana, Pauleen Luna, Julia Clarete, Sam YG, Patricia Tumulak, Jose Manalo, Wally Bayola, Paolo Ballesteros, Ryzza Mae Dizon, and Baste Granfon.
 Pia Guanio was absent due to a vacation leave.